hexteran/ArbSimulation/README.md

  ````

 > [!NOTE]
-> If ReportsFolder was specified correctly, you'll see that the file with trades was generated
+> If ReportsFolder was specified correctly, you will find generated trades in this folder.

 <h2>Architecture</h2>
 Architecture of this solution is described schematically on a diagram below.